kallookoo/WebSearch/README.md

 This package adds:

-* A `Web Search` command to the context menu for the selected
+* A `Web Search` command to the context menu on the view.
 * A command palette for the current selection or word
 * A command palette that will ask you what to search
 * A command palette for change engine during session (Close Sublime Text, return to active engine)